 - 1. Perimeter Buffering General.
 Except as specified in subsection (2) of this section, the applicant shall buffer all parking areas and driveways from abutting rights-of-way and from adjacent property with a 5-foot-wide strip along the perimeter of the parking areas and driveways planted as follows (see Figure 95.45.A): - a.
-One row of trees, two inches in caliper for deciduous trees or six feet tall for conifer trees and planted 30 feet on center along the entire length of the strip. - b.
-Living groundcover planted to attain coverage of at least 60 percent of the strip area within two vears. - c.
-Natural drainage landscapes (such as rain gardens, bio-infiltration swales and bioretention planters) are allowed when designed in compliance with the stormwater design manual adopted in KMC 15.52.060.
+One row of trees, two inches in caliper and planted 30 feet on center along the entire length of the strip. - b.
+Living groundcover planted to attain coverage of at least 60 percent of the strip area within two years - Natural drainage landscapes (such as rain gardens, bio-infiltration swales and bioretention planters) are allowed when designed in compliance with the stormwater design manual adopted in KMC 15.52.060.
 Perimeter landscape buffering requirements for trees in driving and parking areas still apply.
 Refer to Public Works Pre-Approved Plans. - 2.
 Exception.
 The requirements of this section do not apply to any parking area that: - a.
 Is fully enclosed within or under a building; or - b.
-Is on top of a building and is at least one story above finished grade; or - Serves single-family dwellings exclusively; or - d.
+Is on top of a building and is at least one story above finished grade; or - c.
+Serves single-family dwellings exclusively; or - d.
 Is within any zone that requires design regulation compliance.
 See below for Design District requirements. - 3.
 Design Districts.
-If subject to Design Review, each side of a parking lot that abuts a street, through-block pathway or public park must be screened from that street, through-block pathway, or public park by using one or a combination of the following methods (see Figures 95.45.A, B, and C): - a.
+If subject to Design Review, each side of a parking lot that abuts a street, through-block pathway or public park must be screened from that street, through-block pathway or public park by using one or a combination of the following methods (see Figures 95.45.A, B, and C): - a.
 By providing a landscape strip at least five feet wide planted consistent with subsection (1) of this section, or in combination with the following.
 In the RHBD Regional Center (see KZC Figure 92.05.A) a 10-foot perimeter landscape strip along NE 85th Street is required to be planted consistent with subsection (1) of this section. - b.
-The hedge or wall must extend at least two feet, six inches, and not more than three feet above the ground directly below it.

-c.
-The wall may be constructed of masonry or concrete, if consistent with the provisions of KZC 92.35(1)(g), in building material, color and detail, or of wood if the design and materials match the building on the subject property.
+The hedge or wall must extend at least two feet, six inches, and not more than three feet above the ground directly below it. - c.
+The wall may be constructed of masonry or concrete, if consistent with the provisions of KZC 92.35(1)(g), in building material, color and detail, or of wood if the design and materials match the building on the subject property. - - 1) If the street is a pedestrian-oriented street, the wall may also include a continuous trellis or grillwork, at least five feet in height above the ground, placed on top of or in front of the wall and planted with climbing vines.
+The trellis or grillwork may be constructed of masonry, steel, cast iron and/or wood.